Jason Krog: Playing career

 On July 11, 2008, he was signed as an unrestricted free agent by the Vancouver Canucks.
 However, on July 18, Krog and five other players were suspended by the International Ice Hockey Federation pending an investigation regarding simultaneous player contracts with both the NHL and the Russian Kontinental Hockey League.
 Nevertheless, Krog began the season with the Canucks' AHL affiliate, the Manitoba Moose.
 He was called up by Vancouver in light of injuries and scored his first goal as a Canuck on October 25, 2008, in a 6–3 win against the Edmonton Oilers.
-On November 5, he was reassigned to the Manitoba Moose and finished the year to top score with 85 points and earning selection to the AHL's Second All-Star Team.
+On November 5, he was reassigned to the Manitoba Moose and finished the year with 85 points and earning a selection to the AHL's Second All-Star Team.

 On July 3, 2009, he returned to the Atlanta Thrashers organization when he was signed as an unrestricted free agent to a two-year contract.
-After starting the 2009–10 season with their AHL affiliate, the Chicago Wolves, Krog was recalled to the Thrashers for two games as an offensive cover after losing Ilya Kovalchuk to injury but failed to appear in a game.
+After starting the 2009–10 season with their AHL affiliate, the Chicago Wolves, Krog was recalled to the Thrashers for two games as an offensive replacement after losing Ilya Kovalchuk to injury, but failed to appear in a game.
 On November 1, he was returned to the Wolves for the duration of the season, leading the team with 61 assists for 75 points.

-From 2011 until 2014, he played for HV71 in SHL, After three seasons with HV71, on June 9, 2014, he signed a one-year contract, along with former Wolves and UNH teammate, Darren Haydar, in the Kontinental Hockey League with Croatian club, KHL Medveščak Zagreb.
+From 2011 until 2014, he played for HV71 in the SHL, After three seasons with HV71, on June 9, 2014, he signed a one-year contract, along with former Wolves and UNH teammate Darren Haydar in the Kontinental Hockey League with Croatian club KHL Medveščak Zagreb.
 In the 2014–15 season, Krog recorded just 1 assist in 5 games before opting to leave the club.
-With Haydar following suit, they both signed a try-out contract with Austrian club, EC VSV, on October 2, 2014.
-After showing early scoring touch in Villach, Krog and Haydar both opted to remain signing a one-year contract on October 15, 2014.
+With Haydar following suit, they both signed tryout contracts with Austrian club EC VSV on October 2, 2014.
+After showing early scoring touch in Villach, Krog and Haydar both opted to remain, signing one-year contracts on October 15, 2014.

+Coaching career

+Krog was named the skills and skating coach with the Vancouver Canucks on June 10, 2024.
+He succeeded Yogi Švejkovský who was promoted to assistant coach five days earlier.